Villa

 not common, a cold winter Mistral can send

 temperatures down to several degrees below freezing.
+However the

 The lines of tall cypress trees, emblems of